craigmaloney/repoze.who.friendlyforms/docs/source/index.rst

 .. topic:: Overview

-    **repoze.who-friendlyform** is a :mod:`repoze.who` plugin which provides a collection of developer-friendly form plugins, although for the time being such a collection has only one item.
+    **repoze.who.plugins.friendlyform** is a :mod:`repoze.who` plugin which
+    provides a collection of developer-friendly form plugins, although for the time being such a collection has only one item.

 How to install